 The 1989 US tour featured an eclectic set list.
 Songs like "She Hangs Out" and "As We Go Along" were debuted live while "D.W.
 Washburn" got its first airing in concert since the 1968 Australian/Japanese tour.
 "What Am I Doing Hangin' 'Round?" hadn't been played by the trio since the initial 1986 reunion and saw Peter take the lead vocal in Michael's absence.
 An acoustic set, first performed during the European tour earlier in 1989, remained in the show and continued to be a highlight.
 Davy's solo spot, "Hangin' By a Thread," was a personal favorite.

 Shortly after the Valley Forge concert, I acquired an audience recording from a tape trader.
 Here are some highlights, courtesy of the Live Almanac's YouTube channel:

-The Monkees Tale, written by Eric Lefcowitz, was first published in 1985.
+The Monkees Tale, written by Eric Lefcowitz, was originally published in 1985.
 The first true book on the group, it has since been updated several times, most recently in 2013.
 An initial revised edition was published in 1989:

 7a Records co-founder Iain Lee has delivered the scoop to The Monkees Live Almanac regarding their first ever Michael Nesmith-related release!